 This guide to VC Funding is the result of 20+ years of Growthink helping entrepreneurs and businesses raise venture capital or VC funding.
 Over this time, we have helped pitch thousands of venture capitalists, hosted VC gatherings, and even had many VCs as clients.

-Below you’ll learn everything you need to know about VC Funding and how to get it for your company.
+Below you’ll learn everything you need to know about how to get venture capital funding for your company.

 Here’s an outline of this VC funding guide: